cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn-k-means.md

    type of datasets to determine discover groups of similar examples.
 Another way is density estimation which determine the distribution of data within the input space.
 Histogram is the most basic form.

+## Unsupervised Learning

+Unspervised Learning is used in machine learning when we have the training set available but without any corresponding target.
+The outcome of the problesm is to discover groups within the provided input.
+It can be done in many ways.

+Few of them are listed here
+1. Clustering : Discover groups of similar characterstics.
+2. Density Estimation : Finding the distribution of data within the provided input or changing the data from a high deminsional space to two or three dimension.

+## K-means Algorithm

 In this section we demonstrate how simple it is to use k-means in scikit learn.

-## Instalation

-If you already have a working installation of numpy and scipy, the easiest way to install scikit-learn is using pip

-    $ pip install numpy
-    $ pip install scipy -U
-    $ pip install -U scikit-learn

 Import
 ------